holgerjs/az-sdk-py-samples/py-transport-sharing.md

    {'name': 'con1', 'last_modified': datetime.datetime(2022, 10, 28, 14, 45, 11, tzinfo=datetime.timezone.utc), 'etag': '"0x1DAF35011161C06"', 'lease': {'status': 'unlocked', 'state': 'available', 'duration': None}, 'public_access': None, 'has_immutability_policy': False, 'deleted': None, 'version': None, 'has_legal_hold': False, 'metadata': None, 'encryption_scope': <azure.storage.blob._models.ContainerEncryptionScope object at 0x7f9bb0fa9430>, 'immutable_storage_with_versioning_enabled': False}
    ```

    When running `netstat` now, we can see that two TCP connections were established against the storage account in question.
-One for each blob client.
+One for each blob service client.
 (For figuring out which IP address the storage account has, one can use `nslookup`, i.E. : `nslookup {my_storage_account_name}.blob.core.windows.net`)

    ```
    $ netstat -tnov | grep 20.41.119.17